pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 ### For Developers and Operators

 There are a ton of moving pieces in our ecosystems today.
 It is difficult to know everything about the cloud resources we use.
-Pulumi CrossGuard ensure you do not fall into the trap of insecure or unreasonable defaults.
+Pulumi CrossGuard ensures you do not fall into the trap of insecure or unreasonable defaults.

 ## CrossGuard in Action

 With an understanding of what CrossGuard enables, let's look at what that means in practice.
 The following is a policy pack definition that prohibits creating an AWS S3 bucket that is public readable.
-Our Policy Pack is pretty straightforward.
+Our Policy Pack is not complicated.
 It uses a `validateTypedResource` helper function to filter for the resource type we care about and reports a violation if present.

 ```typescript
 new PolicyPack("aws-typescript", {